cowtowncoder/Jackformer/README.md

     ./mvnw clean spring-boot:run

-and the default app will be available on localhost port 9090.
+and the default app will be available on localhost port 8080.

-Alternatively there is rudimentary `Dockerfile` to use after Maven build (`./mvnw clean package`) for something like:

-    mkdir -p target/dependency && (cd target/dependency; jar -xf ../*.jar)
-    docker build -t mydockerhubrepo/jackformer .
+Alternatively you can build a container (Docker) image using one of 2 possible Maven targets (see `docker-build.sh` or `jib-build.sh`.

+Or you can run a pre-built image from Dockerhub with:

-    docker run -p 9090:9090 mydockerhubrepo/jackformer
+    docker run -p 8080:8080 cowtowncoder/jackformer-webapp:latest

 ## Formats supported